-Updated Dec.
+Updated Oct.
+22, 2019: Doody announced he'll remain largest shareholder and a director, but ceded his president and chairman duties, to spend more time with family and contribute to his community, the TFP reported 18 Oct.
+2019.
+Dec.
 18, 2018 - Bellhops completed $31.4MM Series C raise, bringing total raised to nearly $59MM.
 July 13 2017: The TFP reported that Bellhops named Luke Marklin, a 31-year-old former Uber regional manager, to be CEO, succeeding Stephen Vlahos, who remains a director and major shareholder.
 Doody is now president and chairman.
 Our 6/6/16 story is below. -Ed.

 BELLHOPS, the widely touted Chattanooga-based startup, aims to shift U.S. consumers from soul-crushing self-help toward using the company's college-student contractors for household and office moves, and other heavy-lifting, packing and hauling.